Bet365 Bonus Code CBSBET365: Bet365 offering $300 bonus for NFL, MLB, Cowboys vs. Eagles betting on Wednesday

 New bet365 users can claim $300 in bonus bets with the bet365 bonus code CBSBET365, with a first wager of $5 or more on NFL Week 1, MLB, and more

-The beginning of the 2025 NFL regular season has officially arrived, and the upgraded bet365 bonus code CBSBET365 gives new users $300 in bonus bets after placing a first wager of $5 or more.
-Philadelphia, which enters the season as the defending Super Bowl champion, hosts Dallas in the NFL Kickoff Game on Thursday.
-The Week 1 NFL schedule continues throughout the weekend, providing ample opportunities for NFL betting.
+The 2025 NFL Kickoff Game between the Eagles and Cowboys is on Thursday night, and the latest bet365 bonus code CBSBET365 gives new users $300 in bonus bets after placing a first wager of $5 or more.
+Philadelphia heads into the season as the defending champion, while other contenders like the Ravens and Bills will square off later in the Week 1 NFL schedule.
+All 30 teams in the MLB are in action on Wednesday, and there are also two WNBA games and the US Open tennis night session.
 Click here to get the newest bet365 bonus code and take advantage of one of the best sportsbook promos:

 How to claim the bet365 bonus code